Lot M. Morrill: Civil War

 Morrill came into the U.S. Senate at a pivotal moment in history before the American Civil War.
-In 1861, Sen. Morrill argued strongly against compromise on the principles of slavery (via Constitutional Amendments) in order to restore the peace.
+In 1861, Sen. Morrill argued strongly against compromise on the principles of slavery (via constitutional amendments) in order to restore the peace.
 In February 1861, Morrill attended the Peace Conference of 1861 and opposed John J. Crittenden's compromise arguments, similar to those made in the Crittenden Compromise.
 In March 1862, Morrill supported legislation that permitted the freedom of confiscated Confederate slaves captured during the War.
 Morrill believed this would be an effective military weapon against the Southern rebellion.
 In April 1862, Morrill spoke in favor of a bill that passed Congress; signed into law by President Abraham Lincoln that freed slaves in Washington, D.C.
 By the end of the war, he argued against punishing the southern states for the rebellion, and in favor of higher education for people of all races.

-Reconstruction Era
+Reconstruction

+During the Reconstruction era, Sen. Morrill forcefully advocated congressional Reconstruction that authorized the U.S. military in Southern sections of the United States to protect African American citizens.

+On February 1, 1866, Morrill delivered a speech in Congress, which stated: